motion-kit/motion-kit/README.md

     end
   end

-  # this method will be called from `UIViewController#updateViewConstraints`
+  # You should call this method from `UIViewController#updateViewConstraints`
+  # and pass in your controller
   def add_constraints(controller)
+    # guard against adding these constraints more than once
     unless @layout_constraints_added
       @layout_constraints_added = true
       constraints(:label) do